metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ![Alternate text](Screenshots/ProcessMonitor.png)

-- Inside the "Config" folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
+- Inside the `Config\sysinternals` folder you will find process monitor configuration specialized for firewall monitoring which you can import into your copy of process monitor.
-- Note that configuration filters some network traffic which you might want to be able to see, click on filter options to disable specific filters or add new ones.
+- Note that the configuration filters some network traffic which you might want to be able to see, click on filter options to disable specific filters or to add new ones.

 [Download process monitor][ref process monitor]

 ## mTail

-- mTail is another must have program, it will let you monitor firewall logs in real time.
+- mTail is another useful (easy to use) program, it will let you monitor firewall logs in real time.
-- Here is a screenshot while monitoring the logs, click on image to enlarge:
+- Here is a screenshot while monitoring logs, click on image to enlarge:

 ![Alternate text](Screenshots/mTail.png)

-- Default mTail does not have special coloring, the colors you see in the screenshot are which I made myself, you can grab this configuration from "Config" folder in this repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed in *C:\Windows\System32\LogFiles\Firewall\pfirewall.log*\
-However `SetupProfile.ps1` script will separate logs for each firewall profile.
+- Default mTail does not have special firewall coloring, those colors you see in the screenshot are which I made myself, you can grab this configuration from `Config\mTail` folder inside repository, the config file is named `mtail_CC.ini`, just place it next to mTail executable, restart mTail and open firewall log, which is by default placed into `C:\Windows\System32\LogFiles\Firewall\pfirewall.log\` However `SetupProfile.ps1` script will instruct firewall to write separate logs for each firewall profile.
 - There is another config file called `mtail.ini` which needs to be (re)placed into:
 `C:\Users\ADMINUSERNAME\Roaming\mtail\`, this config file contains configuration to monitor firewall activity for individual firewall profiles as well as number of personalized settings.